The Anti-Lock Braking System (ABS) & How It Works

 - Position One – The valve is open and any pressure from the brake master cylinder passes directly through to the brake.

 - Position Two – The valve is closed, blocking the brake line and isolating the brake from the master cylinder.
 This prevents the pressure from rising further if the driver presses harder on the brake pedal.

 - Position Three – The valve opens partially, releasing some of the pressure from the brake.

 The majority of issues with the valve system occur because of clogged valves.
 A clogged inoperable valve will be unable to open, close or change position and the system will fail in trying to modulate the valves and control the pressure supplied to the brakes.

 The pump in the ABS unit is used to restore the loss in pressure to the hydraulic brakes after the hydraulic valves have released it.
 Signals from the wheel speed sensors are processed by the ABS ECU Module and if a wheel slip is detected, the module will signal the valve to be released to avoid the wheel slip.
-After the valve is released and pressure lost, the pump is used to restore the lost pressure to the braking system.
-The ABS controller will modulate the pumps status to control the and provide the desired amount of pressure and reduce slipping.
+After the valve is released and the pressure is lost, the pump is used to restore the lost pressure to the braking system.
+The ABS controller will modulate the status of the pump to control and provide the desired amount of pressure and reduce slipping.

 ABS ECU / ABS Module / ABS Controller

 The ABS Pump + ABS ECU / Module is a very common failing part, which here at Sinspeed we have extensive knowledge in testing and repairing.
 If your ABS unit has failed, check out our ABS Repair category for some of the most common repairs we perform.
-If you have any questions, you can call us on 0844 847 9999.
+The units we provide exceed OE specifications and they come with a lifetime warranty!
+If you have any questions, you can call us on 0203 815 9441.